Two Techniques for Growing Crystals at Home

-1. Put some water in a pot and begin to boil without allowing it to come to a full boil.
-Add salt in a pot in small amounts stirring constantly.
-You should not add following salt portion until preceding is completely dissolved.
+- Put some water in a pot and begin to boil without allowing it to come to a full boil.
+Add salt to the pot in small amounts, stirring constantly.
+You should not add the next portion of salt until the preceding portion is completely dissolved.
 Concentration of the solution should be so strong that grains of salt can't dissolve anymore.

-You may notice that a crystal grows faster with a rapid cooling of salt solution.
-On this condition a salt crystal will form its irregular geometric shape.
-In contrast, crystals forming with gradual reduction of temperature will take more time for growing, but you'll be surprised by their perfection.
-Be careful, don't shake the glass with solution until the process is finished.
+You may notice that a crystal grows faster with the rapid cooling of the salt solution.
+In this situation, a salt crystal will form its irregular geometric shape.
+In contrast, crystals forming with gradual reduction of temperature will take more time to grow, but you'll be surprised by their perfection.
+Be careful; don't shake the glass with solution until the process is finished.

-Sometimes you may notice that still no sign of growing crystal, even a week after, but actually our crystal is growing.
-Suddenly a crystall will come out.
+Sometimes, you may notice that still no sign of growing crystal, even a week after, but actually, our crystal is growing.
+Suddenly, a crystal will emerge.

 © 2018 Rada Heger